ravenvz/SprintTimer/README.md

 * it features task list (that is deliberately made small, as it intended to contain task for 1-2 days)
 * it stores every task and sprint and is able to answer some statistical queries for any period of time;
-* you can easily see what tasks had been done in, say, August 15 of the last year;
+* it features history view - you can easily see what tasks had been done in, say, August 15 of the last year;
-* it allows you to quickly observe progress for last 30 days, last 4 months and last year;
+* it features progress view that allows you to quickly observe progress for last 30 days, last 4 months and last year;
 * there are times when you are in the flow and don't want to be distracted - just click *InTheZone* button and sprints will be run without breaks and notifications and then be all stored when you finished.

 ### SprintTimer in action